TianjiaoDai369/TianjiaoDai369.github.io/_pages/about.md

 - I am Capable of programing (Python, MatLab and FORTRAN) to simplify and speed up workflow.
 - I am Proficient in BFLEX2010, UFLEX2D, SIMLA, OrcaFlex for performing global and local FE modeling.
 Familiar with ABAQUS and ANSYS.
 - I have International cooperation with University of Stavanger, NTNU and SINTEF OCEAN.
+- I also have developed strong and close collaborations with Chinese universities and industrial partners.

 This is [my CV in Chinese](https://tianjiaodai369.github.io/ChineseHomepage.github.io/) and welcome to know me.